Mount EODATA on a Windows virtual machine on Creodias hosting

 cd C:\rclone

-Check the status of the service used for mounting of EODATA:
+Check the status of the EODATA service:

 .\nssm.exe status EODATA